ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

     `Only a single streak is active in a column`

-    : A new steak will not start until the previous streak has completely fallen out of view.
+    : A new streak will not start until the previous streak has completely fallen out of view.

     `Full column streaks are held in place for a random amount of time`